Concordium/concordium-browser-wallet/packages/browser-wallet-api-types/README.md

 This package changes the type of the window object, to include the injected api that is available on `window.concordium`.

-Note that this package only contains the types and a description of the API, which is rejected by the Concordium browser wallet.
+Note that this package only contains the types and a description of the API, which is injected by the Concordium browser wallet.

 The actual implementation can be found [In the Concordium browser wallet repository.](https://github.com/Concordium/concordium-browser-wallet/tree/main/packages/browser-wallet-api)